Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons

-The present results confirm some channels which were already predicted earlier in Ref. \cite{EshraimG}: the decays of the pseudoscalar glueball into $KK_S, \,KK\pi,$ and $KK\eta,$.
-This is particularly interesting, as it may help the search for glueballs in future experiments.
+The present results confirm all channels which were already predicted earlier in Ref. \cite{EshraimG}: the decays of the pseudoscalar glueball into scalar and pseudoscalar mesons.
+This is particularly interesting, as it may help the community understand the hadron spectrum and the search for glueballs in future experiments.
 The present investigation for the two- and three-body decays of the ground-state pseudoscalar is a useful guideline for both the running BESIII/(Beijing, China) and Belle-II/(Tsukuba, Japan) experiments and the planned PANDA experiment at the FAIR/(GSI, Germany) \cite{panda} which are able to measure the proposed channels.

 The present paper is organized as follows.
 In Sec.
 II we present the chiral multiplets.
 Then, in Sec.
 III we introduce the constructed effective Lagrangian which describes the two- and three-body decays of the ground-state pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar quark-antiquark degrees of freedom, allowing for the branching ratios prediction for the decays.
 Finally, in Sec.
 IV we present the conclusions.